omics-datascience/multiomix/DEPLOYING.md

 ## Execution of tasks with Celery

-Multiomix uses Celery to distribute the computational load of its most expensive tasks.
+Multiomix uses [Celery][celery] to distribute the computational load of its most expensive tasks (such as correlation analysis, Biomarkers Feature Selection, static validations, Machine Learning model training, etc.).
 This requires the user to have a messaging broker, such as RabbitMQ or Redis, installed and configured.
 In this project, Redis is used and a worker is deployed for each of the execution queues serving a different type of task.
 The Docker configuration is left ready to run in Docker Compose or Docker Swarm and K8S.

 As for the execution flow, the following error scenarios are considered: